 A look at the fundamentals of fluid flow as they apply to pressurized pipe systems.
 Both small and large scale pipe networks and the head losses generated are examined.
 Also included are simple and complex networks, the concept of equivalent pipes and the Hardy Cross Method (analytical technique) for solving systems with multiple branches.

-Prerequisite: TSYH 3145 Students may register at any time throughout the year and have a maximum of 52 weeks from the date of registration to complete the course.
-To register by phone, please call Student Information & Enrolment Services at 1-866-434-1610 or 604-434-1610.
-Please note that the above price is for tuition only; textbooks and materials are additional.
-Course materials and textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance
+Recommended Pre-requisite: TSYH 3145 Please note that the above price is for tuition only; textbooks (if required) are additional.
+Course materials are available in D2L: https://learn.bcit.ca/ Textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance/

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 Upon successful completion of this course, the student will be able to:

 Solve pipe flow and simple pipe network problems using various methods.

 Perform pipe calculations which involve energy losses due to local effects such as valves, bends and inlets.